Learning Outcomes

 A trustee facing a claim for making an unauthorised profit may have limited defences:

-• Authorisation by Trust Instrument: The trust deed may expressly permit the trustee to retain certain profits or engage in potentially conflicting transactions.
+- Authorisation by trust instrument: the trust deed may expressly permit the trustee to retain specified profits or engage in potentially conflicting transactions.

-• Informed Consent: The trustee obtained the fully informed consent of all adult beneficiaries of sound mind before acting.
-This requires full disclosure of all material facts.
+- Informed consent: the trustee obtained the fully informed consent of all adult beneficiaries of sound mind before acting.
+Consent requires full disclosure of all material facts; mere acquiescence or partial disclosure is insufficient.

 Revision Tip